DIY Upcycled Tote Bag with Vintage Transfer

 reusable shopping bags

-There is a possibility that I will use this upcycled tote bag as one of my reusable shopping bags.
+There is a possibility that I will use this upcycled tote bag as one of my grocery shopping bags.
 I keep several of these reusable bags near our back door in our laundry room so they are ready to use instead of bringing more plastic bags home from the grocery store.

 Have your tried to paint fabric before?
 This is not the first project that I have painted fabric.
 I’ve done over a few pieces of upholstered furniture pieces with paint (I sold those pieces at our vendor booth before I shut it down and didn’t grab any pictures!
 Sorry!) so I knew that this canvas fabric tote bag would be a perfect candidate for paint.

-Yep, you can paint fabric!
+Did you know you can paint fabric!
 The first step is to make sure the bag is clean.
 I wiped the bag down with a cloth and no visible dirt came off.
 The bag was in such good shape that I think it was barely even used.
 Did I mention I only paid $3 for it at a local thrift store?

 There are specific fabric paints for a sustainable tote bag project like this one, but I knew I could use chalk paint as well.